Steenrod closed parameter ideals in the mod-$2$ cohomology of $A_4$ and $SO(3)$: Classification of twisted ideals

 \begin{definition} We call a Steenrod closed parameter ideal $I\subset H^*(BA_4)$ \emph{twisted} if it has a system of parameters of the form $\{X,\Sq^1(X)\}$.
 Otherwise it is called \emph{nontwisted}. \end{definition}

 \begin{remark} If $I\subset H^*(BA_4)$ is twisted, then $I$ has a unique homogeneous system of parameters.
-Indeed, the parameter of lowest degree $X$ is unique by \cref{lem:lowergeneratorunique} and the only possibility for the second parameter is $\Sq^1(X)$ by \cref{lem:Sq1Xneq0means}. \end{remark}
+Indeed, the parameter of lowest degree $X$ is unique by \cref{lem:lowergeneratorunique} and the only possibility for the second parameter is $\Sq^1(X)$ by \cref{lem:Sq1Xneq0means}. \end{remark} We will use the following observation for subsequent calculations. \begin{lemma} The $\bbF_2$-linear map $\bbF_2[a,b]^4 \to \bbF_2[a,b]$ that sends $(x,y,z,t)$ to $x^2+ay^2+bz^2+abt^2$ is an isomorphism.

+Elements concentrated in even degrees correspond to tuples of the form $(x,0,0,t)$ and elements concentrated in odd degrees correspond to tuples of the form $(0,y,z,0)$. \end{lemma} \begin{proof} Decompose the $\bbF_2$-vector space $\bbF_2[a,b]$ as